-There are several Buddhist holidays in Thailand and the Macha Bucha Day in February is one of them.
-Most foreigners are quite unfamiliar with this tradition and what it is all about, many don’t even know that it exists and are surprised why the offices are closed and countless of people walking around the temples in the evening.
+There are several Buddhist holidays in Thailand, and the Makha Bucha Day in February is one of the most important.
+Most foreigners are quite unfamiliar with this tradition and what it is all about, many don’t even know that it exists and are surprised why the bars are closed and countless of people walking around the temples in the evening.

 The story of Makha Bucha (in Thai: มาฆบูชา) is this: There was a special day some 2,500 years ago, 9 full months after the Buddha received enlightenment and 45 years before the Buddhist era.
 It was the full moon day of the third lunar month.
 On this particular day, it is believed that four “marvelous events” happened: